13 September 2016

 To mark the occasion, 130 central bank governors were invited to attend a symposium on the future of central banking.
 The symposium ended with a panel session involving Lord Richardson, Paul Volcker, Jacques de Larosière and Karl Otto Pöhl.
 It was accompanied by events including a musical gala at the Barbican Centre and a commemorative £2 coin by the Royal Mint.

-The celebrations culminated in a service of thanksgiving at St Paul's Cathedral, attended by the Prime Minister, members of the Cabinet, past governors and directors, the Lord Mayor and Mayoress of London, and other representatives from Westminster, Whitehall and the clergy.
+The celebrations culminated in a service of thanksgiving at St Paul's Cathedral, attended by the Queen, the Prime Minister, members of the Cabinet, past governors and directors, the Lord Mayor and Mayoress of London, and other representatives from Westminster, Whitehall and the clergy.

 In October 1992, the Chancellor invited the Bank of England ‘to provide a regular report on the progress being made towards the Government’s inflation objective’.
 Accepting the invitation, the then Governor Robert Leigh-Pemberton said the Bank’s aim would be ‘to produce a wholly objective and comprehensive analysis of inflationary trends and pressures’.

 The first quarterly Inflation Report was published in February 1993.
 It is now called the Monetary Policy Report and to this day it is still one of our major publications.
 Published quarterly, it is followed by a press conference, held by the Governor and the Deputy Governor for Monetary Policy.

 The European Exchange Rate Mechanism (ERM) was set up in 1979 to reduce exchange rate variability and achieve monetary stability across Europe.
 This was seen as preparation for monetary union, which eventually led to the European single currency (the euro).
 All currencies had to remain within two agreed price points.